Scholarship information | Current award recipients | Past award recipients

 - be US citizens (or permanent US residents) and permanent California residents;

-- be enrolled in an ALA-accredited master's of library and information science or information studies program and have completed one or more courses;
+- be enrolled in an ALA-accredited master's of library and information science or information studies program and have completed one or more courses (applications from students at institutions actively seeking accreditation are also welcome);

 - intend to work in a California library upon graduation;